alexwillman/Project1-GNS3-Mid-Size-Company-Network/05-EtherChannel-and-Spanning-Tree.md

 ```
 show running-config
 ```
-Under the access port interfaces, it should show spanning-tree portfast edge and spanning-tree bpduguard enable.
+Under each access port interface, it should show spanning-tree portfast edge and spanning-tree bpduguard enable.
 The example output is for L2-SW1.

 ![](images/verifyportfastbpduguardimg.PNG)